lusaxweb/vuesax/docs/components/sideBar.md

 ---
 API:
- - name: vs-active.sync
+ - name: v-model
    type: Boolean
    parameters: null
    description: Determines if the sidebar is active (visible), if it is a vs-sidebar-item, determine if the link is active.
    default: false
- - name: vs-icon
+ - name: icon
    type: String
    parameters: null
    description: Add the icon to the item or group label.
    default: none
- - name: vs-parent
+ - name: parent
    type: Element (#idx | .classx)
    parameters: #parent | .parent
    description: Determine the parent of the sidebar .
    default: body
- - name: vs-static
+ - name: staticPosition
    type: String
    parameters: #parent | .parent
    description: Determines if the component is static and has a relative position.
    default: false
- - name: vs-label (vs-sidebar-group)
+ - name: title (vs-sidebar-group)
    type: String
    parameters: null
    description: Label of the group of links.
    default: null
- - name: vs-open (vs-sidebar-group)
+ - name: open (vs-sidebar-group)
    type: Boolean
    parameters: null
    description: Determines if the group of links is open.
    default: false
+ - name: openHover (vs-sidebar-group)
+   type: Boolean
+   parameters: null
+   description: Determine if the group expands when doing hover defaul click.
+   default: click
- - name: vs-pos
+ - name: position-right
    type: String
    parameters: null
-   description: Determines where the sidebar should be opened from.
+   description: Determines where the sidebar should be opened from right.
    default: left
- - name: vs-reduce-expand
+ - name: reduce
    type: Boolean
    parameters: null
-   description: Add functionality to expand and collapse icons to sidebar.
+   description: Determines if the sidebar is of only icons.
    default: false
- - name: vs-reduce
+ - name: hidden-background
    type: Boolean
    parameters: null
-   description: Determines if the sidebar is of only icons.
+   description: Determines if the background is hidden.
    default: false
- - name: vs-icon-reduce
+ - name: reduce-not-hover-expand
    type: Boolean
    parameters: null
-   description: Add the icon that will only be displayed when the sidebar is in reduced mode.
+   description: Determines if the component does not expand when in reduced mode.
    default: false
+ - name: reduce-not-rebound
+   type: Boolean
+   parameters: null
+   description: Eliminates the bounce animation in the reduce mode when opening.
+   default: false
+ - name: click-not-close
+   type: Boolean
+   parameters: null
+   description: when clicking, the sidebar is no longer closed.
+   default: false
+ - name: default-index
+   type: Number, String
+   parameters: null
+   description: Determines the initial index of the options (the initial option selected).
+   default: 1
+ - name: index (vs-sidebar-item)
+   type: Number, String
+   parameters: null
+   description: determines the item's index.
+   default: 1
+ - name: href
+   type: url
+   parameters: null
+   description: add the href to the link.
+   default: null
+ - name: to
+   type: url
+   parameters: null
+   description: add the href to the vue-router link.
+   default: null
 ---

-# SideBar <!--#new-->
+# SideBar **- ssr**

 <box header>